learn-co-students/dsc-the-data-science-process-dc-ds-071519/README.md

 ## Data Exploration

-Data exploration or Exploratory Data Analysis helps highlight the patterns and relations in data.
+Data exploration or Exploratory Data Analysis (EDA) helps highlight the patterns and relations in data.
 Exploratory analysis may involve the following activities:

 * Calculating basic descriptive statistics such as the mean, the median, and the mode
 * Creating a range of plots including histograms, scatter plots, and distribution curves to identify trends in the data